 Bridging the Divide: Understanding and Addressing Political Polarization in America

-On September 11, this panel, featuring professors Kevin Zollman, Jonathan Cervas (CMIST), and Karina Schumann and moderated by Dean Richard Scheines, delved into the structural forces driving this polarization and explore potential solutions.
+On September 11, this panel, featuring CMU faculty members Kevin Zollman, Jonathan Cervas (CMIST), and Karina Schumann and moderated by Dean Richard Scheines, delved into the structural forces driving this polarization and explored potential solutions.

 OUR WORK